 What are International Financial Reporting Standards?

 IFRS (International Financial Reporting Standards) are global accounting standards set by the IASB to ensure consistency and transparency in financial reporting.
-They are used by public accountable entities (e.g., listed companies, banks, insurers) to ensure the credibility of financial statements.
+They are used by publicly accountable entities (e.g., listed companies, banks, and insurers) to ensure the credibility of financial statements.

 For Filipino businesses, especially those involved in cross-border transactions or seeking foreign investment, following PFRS is crucial.
 Since PFRS is based on IFRS, businesses can produce reports that meet global standards, making it easier to build trust.